 Searching for scholarships from outside groups can be overwhelming if you don't know where to search.
-To make this process easier for you, the HCC Financial aid office will feature scholarship opportunities each month!
-Take a look at this month’s scholarship opportunities: Scholarship Opportunities with March and April Deadlines.
+To make this process easier for you, the HCC Financial aid office will feature new scholarship opportunities each month!
+We've made a commitment to highlight scholarships at least two months in advance before their deadline.
+Take a look at the scholarship opportunities below:

 HCC Foundation Scholarships | Application Now Open

 Scholarships Awarded by HCC Foundation

 The HCC Foundation has awarded thousands of general and workforce scholarships to deserving HCC students.

 With one application, applicants will be considered for every scholarship they are eligible to receive.

 Most scholarships require that the student be enrolled in at least 6 credit hours at HCC per semester; many require enrollment in 9 or 12 credit hours per semester.

 Some scholarships have specific requirements, such as the submission of a portfolio.
 If you are considered for one of these scholarships, you will be contacted to provide the proper documentation or schedule an audition.
 Please do not send information in advance.

 Visit www.hccsfoundation.org/Scholarships to learn about eligibility, application and requirements.

 These scholarships are managed by the HCC Foundation, not Financial Aid.
 If you have any questions regarding the scholarships, please contact the HCC Foundation at 713-718-8595 or by email at email@example.com.